Sirens weren’t activated when a tornado hit a Kansas town early Friday

 The National Weather Service is investigating why a warning wasn’t issued in Marysville, Kansas, when a tornado hit the city early Friday morning.

 The tornado developed on the southwest side of the town and went through the town about 3:45 a.m., National Weather Service meteorologist Bryan Baerg said.
-The EF-1 tornado was about 50 yards in width and produced winds of 105 mph.
+The EF-1 tornado was about 50 yards wide and produced winds of 105 mph.

 It dissipated about five miles northeast of Marysville, a town of about 3,300 sitting 60 miles north of Manhattan.